pyodide/pyodide/docs/development/debugging.md

 in the CPython source code with the help of ripgrep and locate the line that generates this call, and look up `one` in the appropriate source and find the signature.
-Another approach to locate the call site would be to recompile with `-g3` and use source maps {ref}`source-maps` to locate the problematic source code.
+Another approach to locate the call site would be to recompile with `-g3` and use source maps {ref}`build-with-symbols` to locate the problematic source code.
 With the same process of reproduce crash ==> click innermost stack frame ==> see source file and line where the error occurs.
 In this case we see that the crash is on the line:

 ```C
 result = _PyCFunction_TrampolineCall(meth, self, args);